 Here in the South Bay, our creativity and innovation have made us the vanguard of the global tech community.
-Yet, to support that creativity and vision, we need trained and talented:
+To support that creativity and vision we need trained and talented:

-And a variety of other professionals to help bring those dreams to reality.
+And a variety of other professionals to help our region remain the leader in global technology.

 EVC offers an ideal entry into the world of Computer and Information Technology training with a full complement of CSU transferrable and Associate degree applicable courses to get you grounded and operational in the ever-changing world of high-tech.